gnosis/safe-web3-provider/README.md

 This provider is injected by the [Gnosis Safe Authenticator](https://github.com/gnosis/safe-browser-extension) when Dapps are whitelisted in the extension.

-It's highly recommended to integrate it in your Dapp to asure a good performance.
+It's highly recommended to integrate it in your Dapp to ensure a good performance.

 ## Installation
 ```